shaileshjukaria/CompilerDesign/README.md

 This project is a simple compiler built using Python and PLY (Python Lex-Yacc).
 It performs lexical analysis (tokenization), syntax analysis (parsing), and basic error handling for a simple custom language.

-> 🚀 Originally based on an open-source template, customized and maintained by **YOUR NAME**.
+> 🚀 Originally based on an open-source template, customized and maintained by **SHAILESH JUKARIA**.

 ---